flo-bit/svelte-atproto-client-oauth/README.md

 client.logout(); // logout the user
 ```

 LoginModal is a component that renders a login modal, add it for a quick login flow.
+(copy the `src/lib/UI` folder into your projects `src/lib` folder)

 ```svelte
 <script>